ncuriale/insightData-fansite-analytics/README.md

 This is my submission for the Insight Data Engineering Coding Challenge.
 Thank you for this opporutnity and hopefully you like what I have provided for you.

-The software enclosed was programmed using Python and a python3 interpreter.
+The software enclosed was programmed using Python.
 It requires the following dependencies to be installed.
 These 6 packages should be found by doing a pip or conda install:
 1. numpy
 2. re